How to Fall Asleep Without Sleeping Pills: 7 Natural Sleep Aids That Actually Work

-If you need to fall asleep fast, pick up a pen and paper (not your phone!), and start journaling: simply scribbling down an account of what’s going on inside your head.
+If you find yourself struggling to fall asleep, pick up a pen and paper (not your phone!), and start journaling: simply scribbling down an account of what’s going on inside your head.
 Although there’s no “right” way to journal, you might start by listing the events of your day, and from there, how those events and encounters made you feel.
 Building this structured picture of your thoughts may help you see that the problem that’s keeping you up at night is less overwhelming than you might have thought.
 Why my insistence on a pen and paper?
 First off, studies show the simple motor action that’s involved in the act of handwriting has a calming effect.
 Secondly, the light emitted by laptops and phones isn’t conducive to falling asleep.

 Find yourself a “3 a.m. friend”